 Equal Chance for Education has supported 306 Tennessee students at fifteen colleges and universities.
 This fall ECE enrolled eighty-six new students and now has a total of thirty-four graduates.
 ECE graduates are improving our communities through their contributions as young leaders.

 By providing access to a college education without regard to race, religion or nation of birth, ECE is changing the lives of Tennessee families while helping meet the goals of the Governor’s Drive to 55 initiative.
 As a scholarship program for DREAMers, ECE provides not only tuition but also career mentors and legal support, to help navigate non-academic challenges that can distract from school work.
-ECE students have a collective 3.4 GPA and a 97% retention rate.
-ECE 34 alumni have started their careers in business, nursing, education, social work, as accountants, engineers, programmers, and pursuing graduate degrees in business, law, medicine, and engineering.
+ECE students have a collective 3.4 GPA and a 97 percent retention rate.
+Thirty-four ECE alumni have started their careers in business, nursing, education, social work, as accountants, engineers, programmers, and pursuing graduate degrees in business, law, medicine, and engineering.